astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 observer is moving with speed $v_R = 1.3\times10^8$ m/s in the $-x$
 direction with respect to him.
-Show that this is a reasonable assumption by finding the elements of the inverse Lorentz transformation that transform the coinponents she measured for
+Show that this is a reasonable assumption by finding the elements of the inverse Lorentz transformation that transform the components she measured for
 $[dR4]'$ into those measured by the observer in the unprimed reference frame.
 In other words, imagine you didn't know $\beta_R$ and find it from the given four vectors.